Daandelange/kirby-ClavisVerbum/README.md

                     # The required prop can be set to `defaultlang`
                     # which will require a value only for the default language
                     required: defaultlang # default=false
-                    # Show all languages on one line ?
-                    spreadlangsoverwidth: true #default=false
                     # Don't allow duplicate entries for this field (for the panel field validator on save)
                     unique: true #default=false
                     # Todo:
-                    translationfallback: defaultLang # a field name or '' to use if no translation is available.
+                    #translationfallback: defaultLang # a field name or '' to use if no translation is available.
+                    # The label can be array, static strings or even a translation variable. (see also options.field.duplicationLabel)
+                    label:
+                        en: Some field
+                        fr: Un champ

 ```